Alliteration, Assonance and Onomatopoeia

-There are many different forms of figures of speech.
+There are many different techniques.
 It's important that you recognise the most common ones so that you can demonstrate your knowledge and understanding when you are discussing a piece of writing.
-We are going to take a look at various figures of speech and then test what we have learned.
+You are going to take a look at three specific techniques involving sound in this activity.
+Let's recap these before we start.

 Alliteration